Arizona Resisting Arrest Laws

-A person commits passive resistance by performing a nonviolent physical act or failure to act that is intended to impede, hinder or delay the making of an arrest.
+*Passive resistance is defined as a nonviolent physical act or failure to act that's intended to impede, hinder or delay the making of an arrest.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-There are various defenses to resisting arrest, including not possessing the intent to resist arrest, using self-defense in response to excessive or unreasonable police force, proving that there was no arrest and proving that the defendant was unaware that the person making the arrest was a peace officer or police officer.
+There are various defenses to a charge of resisting arrest.
+For example, one defense could be that the defendant didn't intend to resist arrest or that the defendant was using self-defense in response to excessive or unreasonable police force.
+A defendant may also be able to defend against resisting arrest charges by proving that there was no arrest or by proving that the defendant was unaware that the person making the arrest was a peace officer or police officer.

 As you can see, resisting arrest can carry serious criminal penalties.
-However, as also discussed above, there may be many defenses that could be raised due to the broad language of the statute.
-If you want to learn more about the penalties or defenses associated with resisting arrest in Arizona, you can contact a local attorney for a free initial case review at no obligation today.
+However, as also discussed above, there are many defenses that could be raised due to the broad language of the statute.
+If you want to learn more about the penalties or defenses associated with resisting arrest in Arizona, you should contact a criminal defense attorney near you.

 Contact a qualified attorney.